The question of whether cancelling your student visa to apply for another onshore visa can cause issues if commonly asked.

 Depending on the visa type you apply, and your current visa status, you most likely will be granted a Bridging Visa A (BVA) or another Bridging visa when you apply onshore for a Substantive visa.
 The bridging visa comes into effect when your current visa expires.
 Refer to our previous blog “What is a Bridging Visa” to learn more.

-You need to comply with the conditions of your current visa until the bridging visa comes into effect; however, cancelling your visa will have the effect of not activating your bridging visa.
+You need to comply with the conditions of your current visa until the bridging visa comes into effect; however, cancelling your student visa to apply for another onshore visa will have the effect of not activating your bridging visa.

 You will not be able to remain on the BV if you cancel your student visa because your BV was granted on the basis of you lodging another visa application while you were holding the student visa (i.e. the substantive visa).
 Therefore, if your student visa is cancelled, your BV will also be cancelled, and you will then be in Australia unlawfully.